Garrett Cooper’s 2-run HR in 9th sends Marlins over Mets 3-1

 Anderson scored the Marlins’ first run from third on a sacrifice fly in the seventh when catcher Tomás Nido dropped the ball making the tag.

 Miami’s Pablo López allowed four hits in seven scoreless innings and struck out eight.
+He knew the team needed for him to go deep into the game.

+“Today more than usual, that was my main focus — I wanted to be efficient and effective early, and get myself in good counts,” López said.

-He has only one victory even though he has held opponents to one run or less in six of his 10 starts and has an ERA of 2.73.
+López has only one victory, but has held opponents to one run or less in six of his 10 starts and has an ERA of 2.73.

-The Marlins desperately needed López to go deep into the game after using 10 pitchers in Friday’s 12-inning loss to the Mets.

-Miami scored in the seventh on consecutive singles by Anderson and Cooper against Sean Reid-Foley, and pinch-hitter Corey Dickerson’s sacrifice fly.
+“We couldn’t get any momentum,” manager Luis Rojas said.
+“We didn’t get a ball over the fence today.
+We’re that kind of team right now.
+We’re fast; we’ve got to create things.”

 The Marlins have split the first two games of the series even though they’re 3 for 20 with runners in scoring position.
+They closed to within three games of the NL East leaders.

+“A big game,” Mattingly said.
+“When you’re playing the team you’re chasing in a tight division, it’s a two-game swing.”

 SOLID START